Prayer through the Ages

 Prayer of the Day

-We pray for Charlie Cassidy.
-He will be having surgery on January 25.
+For Charlie Cassidy.
+He will be having surgery today.
 We pray for a successful operation and continued healing.

 We pray for our families, for every relationship most dear to us, that you would guard our time, and our lives together.